 Untreated mental health disorders can escalate into emergency situations with little notice.
 Do not put off getting treatment if you cannot immediately find "free" resources in your area.
 Most mental health professionals offer some discount or sliding scale payment plans to their patients; you just have to request them.
-It may require strict budgeting, but putting a few dollars towards a medical bill, or pay a small fee to get the resources or prescriptions you need, should be seen as a long-term investment in your health.
+Although it may require strict budgeting, but putting a few dollars towards a medical bill, or paying a small fee to get the resources or prescriptions you need, should be seen as a long-term investment in your health.

 Be Careful Online

-Not everyone online is who they say they are or comes with the expertise that a true psychologist has.
+Not everyone online is who they say they are or comes with the expertise that a true therapist has.
 While there are numerous reputable websites online that offer free counseling, remember that these sites typically rely on volunteers who wish to help others.
 These individuals may or may not have legitimate training in Psychology.